vijai-veerapandian/Hey-Jude/README.md

 ### 5. Add Your Document

 Place the PDF document you want the AI to learn from into the `app/data/` directory.
-For this project, it should be named `handbook.pdf`.
+For this project, it should be named `handbook-*.pdf`.

 ## Execution